hyeyoungshin/dotfiles.wjd/README.md

 The setup.sh script in this repository contains some useful commands for configuring some basic things in Ubuntu Linux.

+If you try the instructions below and have problems, please [report the issue](https://github.com/williamdemeo/dotfiles.wjd/issues).

 Installation
 ============